hanzopgp/AlphaZeroICGA/README.md

 `ant create_agent` : takes the best model and build an agent as a jar file for the Ludii software.

+`python3 src_python/merge_datasets.py` : merges all the datasets in **datasets/** with an hash into a unique dataset.

+`python3 src_python/merge_txts.py` : merges all the text files in **models/** with an hash into a unique txt file.

+`python3 src_python/switch_model.py` : switch optimizer into champion and champion into old_star.

 ## Fight it

-When the project will be over, the models will be available in the folder **final_models/** and the Ludii AI will be in the folder **agents/** as jar files in order to load them in Ludii software.
+When the project will be over, the model will be available in the folder **models/final_model/** and the Ludii AI will be in the folder **agents/** as a jar file in order to load it in Ludii software.
 You will be able to load it against other AIs or against you on different games.

 ## What I learned